TIBCOSoftware/snappydata/docs/reference/inbuilt/set-trace-flag.md

 Enables a `snappydata.debug.true` trace flag on all members of the distributed system, including locators.

 This procedure enables or disables a specific trace flag for the distributed system as a whole.
 You must be a system user to execute this procedure.
-See <a href="../../manage_guide/log-debug.html#concept_0F36D4EF575C42069159670739D1ECC8" class="xref" title="SnappyData provides debug trace flags to record additional information about SnappyData features in the log file.">Using Trace Flags for Advanced Debugging</a> for a description of some commonly-used trace flags.
+See <mark> TO BE CONFIRMED RowStore Link [Using Trace Flags for Advanced Debugging](http://rowstore.docs.snappydata.io/docs/manage_guide/log-debug.html)</mark> for a description of some commonly-used trace flags.

 ##Syntax